Kralcik/penglezos_samp/README.md

-Panagiotisegl_samp
+Penglezos_samp
 ==================
 SAMP Version: 0.3.7 [Stable]

-Panagiotisegl SAMP Development is a truly open source (free) samp platform that you can work on!
+Penglezos SAMP Development is a truly open source (free) samp platform that you can work on!
 Collecting useful codes and fixes,and creating new ones!
 Join our community , its truly free!

 Implemented features: